ajberkley/cl-binary-store/README.md

 would shrink the file size by maximally 3 bytes per single float (assuming we have less than 256 reference ids in the file) but not worth it.

+## TODO

+- [ ] add restarts to handle missing packages during symbol restore (create-package / rehome / discard)
+- [ ] detect class and structure change on restore (just on the struct-info restore)
+- [ ] support store/restore from raw memory (mmap, sap, etc)
+- [ ] very large object storage without copying
+- [ ] Parallel store and restore
+- [ ] Reduced copying if using a sap backend?
+- [ ] Separate EQ and EQL reference tables.
+Support no reference table as an option for speed.
+- [ ] Provide non-sbcl specific serializers
+- [ ] Address slow compilation (a bit too much inlining --- remove most of it based on testing without reference table.
+- [ ] Faster UTF-8 encoding / decoding (currently doing extra copy using sb-ext string-to-octets / octets-to-string... babel is faster)